Category Archives: Holistic Health

 Natural Remedies For Hay Fever

-There are many natural alternatives that provide natural antihistamines and can effectively knock hay fever symptoms on the head.
+There are many natural alternatives that can effectively knock hay fever symptoms on the head by providing natural antihistamines.
 These include herbs, vitamins, kitchen cures and my favourite, homeopathy,

 • Vitamin C and the bioflavonoid quercetin have an antihistamine effect to reduce the release of histamine.